-In contrast to most of the search algorithms, the RRS algorithm is built on random sampling.
-On the long run it performs like random search (the explore part of RRS), but biases better results early due to the multi-scale (i.e. recursive) nature of the exploit phase in the algorithm.
-Since RRS performs the search process based on stochastic information on a certain sample area, therefore, its performance is less affected by noises.
+In contrast to most of the search algorithms, the RRS algorithm is mainly built upon random sampling.
+RRS performs the search process based on stochastic information on a certain sample area, therefore, its performance is less affected by noises.
 In addition, RRS is more efficient when dealing with the objective function with negligible parameters.
 This is because that random samples will still maintain its uniform distribution in the subspace composed of only those important parameters, and hence effectively removes negligible parameters from the optimization process.
 In this way, the efficiency of the search can be improved significantly.
 For the objective function with "globally convex" feature, RRS is able to detect the overall structure by its initial extensive sampling and then approach global optima with recursive sampling very quickly.
 These features have been empirically validated by the tests on a suite of benchmark functions[33].